-Respiratory tract infections (RTIs) can affect the sinuses, throat, airways or lungs.
-Most RTIs get better without treatment, but sometimes you may need to see your GP.
+Respiratory tract infections (RTIs) are infections of parts of the body involved in breathing, such as the sinuses, throat, airways or lungs.
+Most RTIs get better without treatment, but sometimes you may need to see a GP.

 Check if you have an RTI